What is the Compass Card?

-Since 2003, UBC students have had access to a universal transit pass providing unlimited use of buses, Skytrain and SeaBus transportation services across Metro Vancouver.
-Since September 2011, a new partnership between the Provincial government and TransLink has made one common U-Pass program available to all public post-secondary schools across Metro Vancouver.
-This new program is called U-Pass BC.
+U-Pass BC is a universal transit pass for UBC students which provides unlimited use of buses, Skytrain and SeaBus service across Metro Vancouver.
+Since September 2011, a partnership between the Provincial government and TransLink has made one common U-Pass program available to all public post-secondary schools across Metro Vancouver.

 What are the benefits of U-Pass BC?

-The U-Pass BC program continues to provide all eligible members of UBC’s Alma Mater Society (AMS) with lower transit fares across all zones–including unlimited use of buses, SkyTrain and seabuses within Metro Vancouver.
-Discounted fares on the Westcoast Express are also available.
+The U-Pass BC program provides all eligible members of UBC’s Alma Mater Society (AMS) with lower transit fares across all zones–including unlimited use of bus, SkyTrain and SeaBus services within Metro Vancouver.
+Most students at UBC-affiliated colleges are eligible for the program.
+Discounted fares on the West Coast Express are also available.

 Is U-Pass BC mandatory?

 Yes, the program is mandatory.
-The success of the program relies on a bulk purchase so that students pay only $36.75 per month which is a significant discount in comparison to the retail price $180 for a three-zone pass.
-Ninety-six per cent of students who voted in the February 2013 AMS Referendum overwhelmingly elected to participate in the new program at the cost of $36.75/per month.
+The success of the program relies on a bulk purchase so that UBC students pay only $38 per month which is a significant discount in comparison to the retail price $180 for a three-zone pass.
+Ninety-six per cent of students who voted in the February 2013 AMS Referendum overwhelmingly elected to participate in the new program at the cost of $38 per month.